DesmetQuentin/pyseasters/docs/index.md

-# Welcome to PySEASTERS' documentation!
+# Welcome to PySEASTERS documentation!

 PySEASTERS is Python package providing a number of tools to support the SEASTERS scientific project.